faridabharmal/WVD_CAF_SolutionFactory/README.md

 For more information see the <a href="https://opensource.microsoft.com/codeofconduct/faq/" rel="nofollow">Code of Conduct FAQ</a> or contact <a href="mailto:opencode@microsoft.com">opencode@microsoft.com</a> with any additional questions or comments.

-## Legal Notices
-Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the <a href="https://creativecommons.org/licenses/by/4.0/legalcode">Creative Commons Attribution 4.0 International Public License</a>, see the <a href="/JefferyMitchell/azure-ocp-samples/blob/master/LICENSE">LICENSE</a> file, and grant you a license to any code in the repository under the <a href="https://opensource.org/licenses/MIT" rel="nofollow">MIT License</a>, see the
-<a href="/JefferyMitchell/azure-ocp-samples/blob/master/LICENSE-CODE">LICENSE-CODE</a> file.

-Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
-The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
-Microsoft's general trademark guidelines can be found at <a href="http://go.microsoft.com/fwlink/?LinkID=254653" rel="nofollow">http://go.microsoft.com/fwlink/?LinkID=254653</a>.

-Privacy information can be found at <a href="https://privacy.microsoft.com/en-us/">https://privacy.microsoft.com/en-us/</a>

-Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.